 Coneflower (Echinacea) are flowering perennials in the daisy family.
 They are a tough and withstand periods of heat and drought.
 They are also native to the the United States.
 For centuries, coneflower has been used as an herbal remedy for sore throats, colds, and flus.

 Coneflowers can range from 2-5 feet tall depending on the variety.
 Their flower blooms are typically purple but other varieties can have white, pink, purple, orange, red, green, or yellow blooms.

 While a cold stratification period is not required for seed germination, it does help yield better germination rates.
 That’s why using the Winter Sowing In Milk Jugs method is ideal for growing coneflower from seed.

 Delphiniums are short lived perennials (2-3 years) that are easy to grow from seed.
 Their are several different varieties that vary in height, but they can get as tall as 6 feet.
 Flower blooms are long and beautiful and are mostly blue or violet, but other varieties have white, pink, or red blooms.

 Delphiniums are very hardy and easy to grow from seed.
 I’ve grown hundreds of Delphiniums using the Winter Sowing In Milk Jugs method.
 You can also direct sow the seeds 1/8” deep directly in your garden beds in spring.

 Dianthus, also called ‘Pinks’, or ‘Sweet William’ are small, sun loving perennials that are in the same family as Carnations.
 They have beautiful, fragrant flowers that smell spicy, or cinnamon like.
 Dianthus can be considered a perennial, annual, or biennial depending on variety and growing zone.

-Dianthus can easily be grown from seed.
+Dianthus can be grown from seed using the Starting Seeds Indoors growing method.
 Sow Dianthus seeds indoors, 8-10 weeks before moving outside.

 So many things to love about these short lived perennials/biennials.